rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 But outside was the "real" world and "he" was sitting on his bike in front of the house on the boardwalk, talking with my brother and his friends.
-Marillyn spotted him first and began to tease me, "aren’t you going to come look out the window?"
+Marillyn spotted him first and began to tease me, "arenâ€™t you going to come look out the window?"
 She was standing on a chair looking out the window that was just a little too high for both of us to comfortably see out of without being on our very tippy-toes.

-It’s painful to be at the crossroads of childhood and puberty, but my pulse was quickening and I gave in a d headed for the window.
-"I can’t see very well, so I’ll just stand on this pot" KERSPLASH\!\!
+Itâ€™s painful to be at the crossroads of childhood and puberty, but my pulse was quickening and I gave in a d headed for the window.
+"I canâ€™t see very well, so Iâ€™ll just stand on this pot" KERSPLASH\!\!
 Amd ,u wpmderfi;.
 Fim si,,er came to a screeching, wet, rank, smelly halt.
 It took only one sniff to realize what the contents of that pot had been.
 Now my pulse was really quickening, only this time it was in fear and trepidation.
-Oh, why hadn’t the boys walked down those stairs and used the bathroom?
+Oh, why hadnâ€™t the boys walked down those stairs and used the bathroom?

-I didn’t realize Marillyn and I could move so fast.
+I didnâ€™t realize Marillyn and I could move so fast.
 We grabbed anything and everything we could lay our hands on to try and mop and sop up the hideous mess before we got caught.
 Because of theslant of the floor in the room, it all seemed to be concentrated in the corner and I was amazed at how quickly it was being sopped up.
-For being such a full pot, it didn’t seem to be that much, in fact we had almost finished.
+For being such a full pot, it didnâ€™t seem to be that much, in fact we had almost finished.

-And then came the bloodcurdling scream from downstairs and I instinctively knew I’d had it.
+And then came the bloodcurdling scream from downstairs and I instinctively knew Iâ€™d had it.
 My sister was nearing hysteria.
 But how could she know what had happened?
 No one had come up the stairs or anything, and we were very quiet.
-It wasn’t until I raced down the stairs, through the kitchen and into the dining room where she stood, that I knew for sure my life was going to be a short one.
+It wasnâ€™t until I raced down the stairs, through the kitchen and into the dining room where she stood, that I knew for sure my life was going to be a short one.
 The yellow-ornge, odoriferous liquid had leaked through the ceiling and was now running down the walls in the corner of the room, covering everything in its path.
-All of my father’s important papers, receipts, bills, and everything in his filing cabinet were forever streaked, stained and "scented."
+All of my fatherâ€™s important papers, receipts, bills, and everything in his filing cabinet were forever streaked, stained and "scented."